Grassington

 Lead was mined in the vicinity of Grassington until the late 19th century, while limestone quarrying is an industry which continues in the nearby area, which is mostly agricultural.

 Grassington Festival in June is a two-week music and arts event in the village and neighbouring settlements.
-Other big events are a 1940s weekend in September and the Grassington Dickensian Festival (November 30-December 1 and December 7-8, 2019).
+Other big events are a 1940s weekend in September and the Grassington Christmas Markets on weekends around the beginning of December.

 Village features